 #3| HAIR TYPE ANXIETY

-How many of you can relate with this one mistake?
+How many of you can relate to this one mistake?
 Even though I was not obsessed with finding out what my curl type was, I guess we can all say that at some point on our journey we all wonder what ours is.
 And, there’s nothing wrong with knowledge, it empowers us.

 However, when you compare yourself to others and expect/wish to have what they have, you are setting yourself for disappointment.
 No two heads of hair are the same and one normally has more than one hair type.
 I do!
 I guess this is related to unconsciously pre-imposed, perceived and accepted concepts of what “good hair is”.
 Notions that you are starting to challenge (since you’re taking this journey) and will certainly lose as you continue to get to know and love your hair.
 Remember, Good Hair is Healthy Hair!